nah414/synqc-temporal-dynamics-series-hybrid-controller-/docs/Dual_Clocking_Qubits_Integration.md

 # Optional Dual-Clocking-Qubits Integration Guide

 This guide shows how to run the external [Dual-Clocking-Qubits](https://github.com/nah414/Dual-Clocking-Qubits) toolkit **alongside** SynQc TDS without changing the core codebase.
 The integration stays opt-in and isolated so the existing roadmap (simulator-first demos, provider registry, hosted proof milestones) remains stable.
+A staging folder is available at `tools/dual-clocking-qubits`, and a helper script (`./scripts/fetch_dual_clocking_tool.sh`) pulls the upstream toolkit into that location when you have network access.

 ## Why keep it sidecar-only?